 We performed a comparison between Aruba Networks Wireless WAN and Cambium Networks Wireless WAN based on real PeerSpot user reviews.

-Find out in this report how the two Wireless WAN solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The product keeps up with leading-edge technology so we have dependability and scalability."
+Find out in this report how the two Wireless WAN solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The GUI offered by the product is good."

 "I like the solution's ability to add multiple SSIDs on different levels such as enterprise and guest networks."